Grizzly Man: Release

 Grizzly Man premiered at the 2005 Sundance Film Festival and its limited US theatrical release began on August 12, 2005.
 It was later released on DVD in the United States on December 26, 2005.
 The Discovery Channel aired Grizzly Man on television on February 3, 2006; its three-hour presentation of the film included a 30-minute companion special that delved deeper into Treadwell's relationship with the bears and addressed controversies related to the film.

-The DVD release lacks an interview with Treadwell by David Letterman, which was shown in the original theatrical release.
-Letterman had joked that Treadwell would be eaten by a bear.
+The DVD release does not include an interview with Treadwell by David Letterman which was shown in the original theatrical release.
+Letterman had joked in the interview that Treadwell would be eaten by a bear.
 The versions televised on the Discovery Channel and Animal Planet both retain this scene.

+The film is slated to be re-released on Blu-ray by the Criterion Collection on December 8, 2026.

 Response

 Box office

 Grizzly Man opened on August 12, 2005 in 29 North America venues.
 It grossed US$269,131 ($9,280 per screen) in its opening weekend, ranking number 26 in the box office.
 At its widest point, it played at 105 theaters, and made US$3,178,403 in North America during its run, with $882,902 overseas for a worldwide total of $4,061,305.